 Pseudohypoparathyroidism

 Pseudohypoparathyroidism is an uncommon group of disorders characterized by target organ resistance to PTH, not by hormone deficiency.
-Genetic transmission of these disorders occurs through different modes of inheritance (ie, autosomal recessive, dominant, and x-linked forms) and different genes (and genes that control these genes) that all play a role in a complex pathway.
+Genetic transmission of these disorders occurs through different modes of inheritance (ie, autosomal recessive, autosomal dominant, and X-linked forms) and different genes (and genes that control these genes) that all play a role in a complex pathway.

 Type Ia pseudohypoparathyroidism (Albright hereditary osteodystrophy) is caused by a mutation in the stimulatory Gs-alpha1 protein of the adenylyl cyclase complex (GNAS1).
 The result is failure of normal renal phosphaturic response or increase in urinary cAMP (cyclic adenosine monophosphate) to PTH.